pmvr/python-hsslms/sphinx-docs/source/index.rst

 The implementation is meant as a reference and for educational purposes.

-The module  :py:mod:`hsslms` provides 4 classes:
+The module  :py:mod:`hsslms` provides 5 classes:
  * :py:mod:`hsslms.lmots`: LM-OTS One-Time Signatures.
 These are one-time signatures; each private key MUST be used at most one time to sign a message.
  * :py:mod:`hsslms.lms`: Leighton-Micali Signatures (LMS).
 This system holds a fixed number of one-time signatures, i.e. LM-OTS.
  * :py:mod:`hsslms.hss`: Hierarchical Signatures (HSS).
 This system uses a sequence of LMS.
  * :py:mod:`hsslms.pershss`: Persistent Hierarchical Signatures (PersHSS).
 The same as HSS except that the private key is stored in an encrypted file.
+ * :py:mod:`hsslms.lmswrapper`: LMS_Wrapper_Priv.
+Generates a private key and derives the public key of a LMS signature system.
+The private key is signed and stored in an encrypted file.

 Example Usage